Mathilda May

-Mathilda May (born Karin Haïm; 8 February 1965) is a French film actress.
+Mathilda May (born Karin Haïm; 8 February 1965) is a French film actress and director.
+Her most well-known turns include the roles of Space Girl in Lifeforce (1985) and Jeanne Gardella in Toutes peines confondues (1992).

+May's film work is primarily in French and made for the European market.
+She was the recipient of the César Award for Most Promising Actress in 1988 for her role in Le Cri du Hibou (The Cry of the Owl) and the Romy Schneider Prize for best up and coming actress in 1989.
+In 1992, she also recorded an album called Joy of Love.
+May was the writer and director for the theater show Open Space, which ran from 2013 to 2015.

 Early life

 May was born in Paris, France.
-Her father, playwright Victor Haïm, is of Sephardic Jewish (Greek-Jewish and Turkish-Jewish) descent.
+Her father, the playwright, screenwriter, and actor Victor Haïm, is of Sephardic Jewish (Greek and Turkish) descent.
 Her mother is the Swedish ballet teacher and choreographer Margareta Hanson.
-At age 16 May won the "Premier Prix du Conservatoire de Danse de Paris" (First Prize of the Paris Dance Conservatory).
+May studied under Christiane Vaussard at the Conservatoire de Paris, graduating at age 16.

 Career

-May's film work is primarily in French and made for the European market; she was the recipient of the Prix Romy Schneider in 1989.
-Non-French films she has appeared in include Naked Tango (1991), Becoming Colette (1991) and The Tit and the Moon (1994).
-In the United States she is best known for her role as an alien vampire in the 1985 science fiction-horror film Lifeforce, directed by Tobe Hooper, in which she is naked for most of her performance.
+May's film work is primarily in French and made for the European market.
+She was the recipient of the César Award for Most Promising Actress in 1988 and the Prix Romy Schneider in 1989.
+Non-French films she has appeared in include Naked Tango (1990), Becoming Colette (1991), and The Tit and the Moon (1994).
+In the United States, she is best-known for her role as an alien vampire in the Tobe Hooper science fiction/horror-film Lifeforce (1985), in which she is naked for most of her performance.
 She also appeared in the 1996 space adventure game Privateer 2: The Darkening.
 She played Isabella in The Jackal, a 1997 action film.

 May recorded an album in 1992 called Joy of Love.

 May was the writer and director for the theater show Open Space, which was performed in the Théâtre Jean-Vilar in the commune of Suresnes, the Théâtre du Rond-Point, and the Théâtre de Paris from 2013 to 2015.
+Open Space was a show without words; the story was presented by movement, music, and sound.
+May said of the show "[i]t will be choreographed without it being dance, and musical without an instrument".

 Personal life

-May has been married three times: Her first husband was Paul Powell.
-Her second husband was Gérard Darmon, with whom she has two children, daughter Sarah (born 17 August 1994) and son Jules (born 4 March 1997).
+May has been married four times.
+Her first husband was Paul Powell.
+Her second husband was Gérard Darmon, with whom she has two children, a daughter and a son.
 Her third husband was Philippe Kelly.
+Her fourth husband was Sly Johnson.